Community Engagement Student Grants

 If you haven't received an email response regarding your application, it's possible that your application wasn't successfully submitted.
 Double-check your submission, ensure all required components are included, and if needed, reach out to the Center for Community Engagement for assistance.

-How should I submit letters of support?
+How should I submit my letter of support?

-• Your community partner should email a brief letter to CCESL@du.edu with 'Your Last Name-DUGC ACE Letter' in the subject line.
+Community Partner's Collaboration Letter: Your community partner should email a brief letter to CCESL@du.edu with 'Your Last Name-CE Student Grant Letter' in the subject line.
+You may email the letter if your partner has provided it to you directly, however you must copy your community partner on that email.

-What should my letters of support include?
+What should my letter of support include?

-• Briefly describe the assessment of the collaboration and outline potential community benefits resulting from the project.
+Letter from Community Partner: Briefly describe the assessment of the collaboration and outline potential community benefits resulting from the project.
 The letter should demonstrate that they have discussed the project and letter requirements with you before providing the letter.

 • Timeline and Review Process Questions